canmom/canmom.github.io/fiction/summoning.md

 "No..." you said.
 "That is what my master demands.
 My friend, I shall find a way to free you from his clutches, even should it cost me my life."

 His shoulders did not lose the slightest tension.
 "Scarce a better outcome!"
 But your conversation was cut short; your master kicked his way back into the room, standing straighter, a bloody knife in his hand.
 He laughed at your new *friend*'s expression.
 "Behold!" he declared.
 "For I have bound a demon to push back the rot in my lungs.
 Do you see, boy?
-For the wizard who has the will to take command, death itself has no hold."
+For the wizard who has the will to take command, death itself has no hold.
+Not even plague or famine will slay me now!"

 "I understand, master." you said.
 "I have a fitting fate for this sinful man, who tempted me with impurity.
 There is a demon I wish to bind, and his flesh is fitting."